rezarajan/sdc-path-planning/docs/Model Documentation.md

   * Any vehicles behind in the target lane driving faster than the ego

 ## Trajectory
-* (`generateTrajectory`) Given the vehicles's current position, the target lane, and the target velocity from the above functions, generate a trajectory for the vehicle to follow, and which obeys the constrains of speed, acceleration and jerk.
+* (`generateTrajectory`) Given the vehicles's current position, the target lane, and the target velocity from the above functions, generate a trajectory for the vehicle to follow, which obeys the constrains of speed, acceleration and jerk.
 * (`bestTrajectory`) For all `validStates`, `getTargetVelocity` and `generateTrajectory`.
 Then, compute the cost associated with each trajectory using weighted cost functions.
 Select the trajectory with the lowest cost and return that to the motion control system.
 In other words, generate prototype trajectories, and select the best one.

 ---